Apartments for Rent in Washington, MO

 What are the best apartments in Washington, MO?

-The best apartments in Washington, MO are: Washington Terrace Apartments and 905 Nora Street.
+The best apartment in Washington, MO is: Washington Terrace Apartments.

 What is the average rent in Washington, MO?